-David, a shareholder in our Austin office, is one of our key attorneys in the area of construction law.
-He has successfully advocated for school districts in numerous construction defect cases, sometimes defending the school district against the claims of contractors or architects and other times seeking to recover on behalf of school districts against contractors and architects.
+David, a Shareholder in our Austin Office, is one of our key attorneys in the area of construction law.
+He has successfully advocated for school districts in numerous construction defect cases sometimes defending the district against the claims of contractors or architects and other times seeking to recover on behalf of school districts against contractors and architects.
+Additionally, for more than 15 years, David has trained superintendents, school boards, business managers, and others involved in school facility construction, procurement, and construction administration.

-In addition to his experience in the field of construction law, David has successfully handled numerous employment discrimination and other personnel related cases at both the state and federal levels.
+In addition to his experience in the field of construction law, David has successfully handled numerous employment discrimination and other personnel related cases at both the state and federal levels including 2 successful appearances before the Texas Supreme Court.

 Prior to attending college, David was a soldier in the United States Army and is a veteran of Operation Just Cause in Panama and Operation Desert Storm in the Persian Gulf.

-David is a member of the Austin Bar Association, the American Institute of Architects, the Texas Association of School Business Officers, the Texas and National Councils of School Attorneys and the Litigation, Appellate, Construction, and School Law Sections of the Texas Bar.
-David is also admitted to practice law before the Texas Supreme Court and Federal Courts in the Northern, Western, and Southern Districts of Texas, as well as the 5th Circuit Court of Appeals.
+David is an Affiliate member of the American Institute of Architects, the Texas Association of School Business Officials, the Texas and National Council of School Attorneys and the Litigation, Appellate, Construction, and School Law Sections of the Texas Bar.
+David is also admitted to practice law before the Federal Courts in the Northern, Western, and Southern Districts of Texas, as well as the 5th Circuit Court of Appeals.

 David's paralegal is Francesca Romans.